jbiatek/BSGRulebook/rulebook.md

 If Colonial One is destroyed by a game effect, flip the overlay over to reveal the "Colonial One Destroyed" side.
 (These effects are only included in Daybreak which includes the overlay.)
 Any characters on board are sent to Sickbay, and the locations on Colonial One are inaccessible for the rest of the game.

 During the New Caprica phase, Colonial One is not accessible.
-(It is being held captive by the Cylons on New Caprica, and won't escape until after the game ends.)
+(In the show, the Cylons were using it as a base of operations, and it was the last ship to escape, so story-wise it only becomes accessible after the game is over.)

 <div class="exodus nopegasus nodaybreak" markdown="1">